Click the registration button to register

 December 2021: Nitrosamine Research

 Event Description: Nitrosamines pose serious cancer risk in environment, food and as impurities in drugs.
-However, not all of them have the same carcinogenic potency.
-Nitrosamines pose varying degrees of cancer risk in environment, food and as impurities in drugs.
 However, it is a difficult task to determine potency of untested nitrosamines.
 Lack of adequate in vivo and in vitro carcinogenicity assay data is certainly a major challenge, but at the same time, carcinogenicity risk ofNitrosamines is considered to be related to their mutagenicity, metabolic profile, and physicochemical properties.
 Therefore, computational approaches are becoming a potential technique to relate structural features with carcinogenic potency.

 In this session we will discuss research efforts in MultiCASE to develop databases, novel algorithms, and computational tools to handle this problem.